Joe-Collins-1986/minesweeper/README.md

    <br>

 # Further Development
-   * Transfer to a more user friendly interface.
+   * Transfer to a more user-friendly interface.
    * Interface allowing responsive design would allow custom difficulty where the user can specify the board size and number on mines they desire.
-   * Potential to add other games and create a home page forgame selection.
+   * Potential to add other games and create a home page for game selection.

    <br>